-The total Project development is proposed to consist of a parcel delivery facility within a single building with up to 476,285 square feet of building space and 26,529 square feet of ancillary building space that will support on-site operations, as shown on Exhibit 1-B. The Project is anticipated to be developed in a single phase with a projected Project Opening Year of 2020.
+The Project is proposed to include the development of up to 120,628 square feet of warehouse use as shown on Exhibit 1-B. For the purposes of analysis, it is assumed that the Project will be developed in a single phase with an Opening Year of 2020.